topollonaketsana/Monte-Carlo-Simulation/README.md

-# Monte-Carlo-Simulation
-#Monte Carlo simulation method to approximate the area under a curve for continuous functions.
+# Monte Carlo simulation method to approximate the area under a curve for continuous functions

-# Monte Carlo Simulation
+## Monte Carlo Simulation

 This project demonstrates the Monte Carlo simulation method to approximate the area under the curve defined by the function \( f(x) = x^3 \).
 The simulation involves randomly throwing "stones" within a defined boundary and counting how many fall under the curve to estimate the area.